I wish I could swoop in like Superman and save people from opportunistic, profit-driven, misinformation-spewing diet sharks.

 Aw, man, the industry is going to hate me!
 I’m going to tell you another one of their secrets: medical weight loss simply means that there is a prescribing practitioner overseeing the weight loss center.
 The practitioner does not have to work there - s/he can even live and practice miles away.
 When you think you sign up to have a physician work with you in a holistic manner, more likely you are having a physician order drugs for you at a distance, while they make money and you feel unsupported.

 I believe that doctors are essential in health care.
 There can be underlying medical issues such as hormone imbalances that keep you from losing weight.
-When I see patients I continually screen for these issues, refer to holistic physicians and work closely with your physician.
+When I see patients I continually screen for these issues, refer to them to holistic physicians and work closely with your physician.
 Beware of “medical weight loss."

 True confessions: I used to run an hCG program for a local doctor.
 I even tried it myself 3 times.
 I wanted it to work!
 It worked for a number of people and I was convinced.
-Until I realized that it was the 500 calorie diet that was causing them to lose weight, not the hormone.
+Until I realized that it was the 500 calorie diet and intermittent fasting that was causing them to lose weight, not the hormone.
 Logically, if hGC causes fat burn, why is the 500 calorie diet necessary?
 How easily we are duped by the diet industry!